exoscale/ex/README.md

 * We don't want to differ from the original `try`/`catch`/`finally` semantics.

-* We want to have the same mechanism for `manifold.deferred/catch`.
+* We want to have the same mechanism for `manifold.deferred/catch`, `CompletableFuture`.

 * We want to minimize any performance penalty it might have.